 - you must maintain a substantial ownership interest in your proposed business activity in Western Australia

-- you will meet the business investment, employment creation and purchase of a residence as negotiated in your State nomination agreement with the Government of Western Australia (WA), at time of Department of Home Affairs 24 month Survey of Business Skills Visa Holders (Form 1010)
+- you will meet the business investment, employment creation, own a residence, and you and your family will live in Western Australia, as negotiated in your State nomination agreement with the Government of Western Australia, at time of Department of Home Affairs 24 month Survey of Business Skills Visa Holders (Form 1010)

 - you are less than 55 years of age, or you are proposing to participate in a business activity which will be of exceptional economic benefit to the State (refer to the State nomination guidelines)

 Applications are assessed on a case by case basis, however, the general guidelines for State Nomination are: